-This is the IPW difference in outcomes between units whose exposure variable $(X_i, W_i)$ equals (1,1) versus (0,0).
-If the effects of direct and indirect treatment reinforce each other, this contrast may be larger than the comparison of treated and control given by \eqref{eq: diff in means}, implying a larger and tighter lower bound on $\tau^{\textup{basic}}$.
+\end{proposition} If $Z$ is a better predictor of the unit outcomes than $X$, then $\Delta^Z$ may be larger than the comparison of direct treatment and direct control given by $\Delta$.
+This results in a larger and tighter lower bound on $\tau^{\textup{basic}}$, assuming consistency of $\hat{\tau}_1$ and $\hat{\tau}_2$.